- The Diana Award is the only charity that bears the name of the name of the late Diana, Princess of Wales.

-- Through the Diana Network and our anti-bullying and mentoring programmes, we empower, engage, and encourage young people to keep up the good work!
+- Through the Diana Network and our anti-bullying and mentoring programmes, we encourage, empower and engage young people to keep up the good work!

 The Diana Award does three things:

-- We encourage young people for the contribution to their communities
+- We encourage young people for their contribution to their communities

 - We empower young people to achieve their full potential

-- We engage young people in social action to make a difference in the lives of others, through our Antibullying, Training and Mentoring Programmes.
+- We engage young people in social action to make a difference in the lives of others

 - Should be celebrated for their contribution to society